piscisaureus/debug/posts/new-year-new-site.md

 I think the result is cool.
 I feel like it's peer to peer in nature but with a good amount of optional content filtering from the owner side.

-I'm not in any [webrings](https://en.wikipedia.org/wiki/Webring) yet.. should I be?
+I'm not in any [webrings](https://en.wikipedia.org/wiki/Webring) yet… should I be?

 ## multiple personas